CIT-PROJECTS-2021/Attendance_Tracker-/README.md

 CIT Cohort 2021, GROUP 12 PROJECT: Virtual Attendance Tracker

 ## Description:
-The project is designed to track Virtual event attendance using registration numbers
+The project is designed to track Virtual attendance using registration numbers

 The Admin is able to login, add students and view attendance.